sup-11/hospital-readmission-analysis/README.md

 ## Limitations

--The analysis shows patterns linked to 30-day readmission, but it does not prove what causes readmission.
+- The analysis shows patterns linked to 30-day readmission, but it does not prove what causes readmission.
 - Some clinical variables had substantial missing data and were therefore interpreted cautiously and not used as primary       factors in the final patient segmentation.
 - The dataset covers encounters from 1999–2008, so findings may not fully reflect current clinical practices.